grab/engineering-blog/_posts/2018-01-19-deep-dive-into-database-timeouts-in-rails.md

 ### Establishing Terms

-Our application server constantly receives requests, out of which a certain percentage of requests will trigger the code to connect to the affected database, we call it _x_-type requests.
-For the other requests that do not trigger a database connection, we call it the _x’_-type requests.
+Our application server constantly receives requests, out of which a certain percentage of requests will trigger the code to connect to the affected database, which we'll call _x_-type requests.
+The other requests, that do not trigger a database connection, we'll call _x’_-type requests.

 ### Analysis

 With the background knowledge gathered in our experiments, let’s try to analyse all the steps that happened during our production outage.

-1. Rails is started from a clean state, with no connections setup to the database initially
+1. Rails started from a clean state, with no connections set up to the database initially
 2. Rails handles the first few _x_ request types, opens a connection to the database
 3. Subsequent requests of _x_ type can reuse the same connections from the connection pool
-4. At a certain time, due to a fault with AWS, a failover of the database is triggered
+4. At a certain time, due to a hardware fault out of our control, a failover of the database is triggered
 5. At the same time requests of _x_ type comes in — and ActiveRecord reuses the same database connection from the pool, but there is no response.
 It then waits for `read_timeout`, causing the thread to be stuck waiting for the default timeout
-6. Even though Rails can process requests of _x’_ type normally, more and more requests of _x_ type come in and causes more and more threads to be stuck waiting
+6. Even though Rails can process requests of the _x’_ type normally, more and more requests of _x_ type come in and cause more and more threads to be stuck waiting
 7. Eventually, all the available threads to handle requests are stuck waiting on the TCP connection to the failed database, and Rails can no longer respond to new requests
 8. After the default `read_timeout` has elapsed (3 × 10 minutes), some threads will be released to handle new requests
 9. Subsequent requests of _x_ type will cause a new connection to be opened to the database